MicrosoftDocs/memdocs/memdocs/autopilot/enrollment-autopilot.md

 1. In the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431),select **Devices** > **Windows** > **Windows enrollment** > **Devices** (under **Windows Autopilot Deployment Program**.
 2. Select the device you want to edit.
-3. In the pane on the right of the screen, you can edit the device name, group tag, or User Friendly Name (if you've assigned a user).
+3. In the pane on the right of the screen, you can edit:
+  - device name
+  - group tag
+  - User Friendly Name (if you've assigned a user)
 4. Select **Save**.

 > [!NOTE]